-Ms. Paster is admitted in Missouri, New Mexico and California.
+Elisa is admitted to practice law in Missouri, New Mexico and California.

 Mixed-Use Infill: Representation of developer in the ongoing entitlement for a mixed use project, including hotel, restaurant, office, and residential, in Los Angeles, including CEQA review, political strategy for a controversial project, and planning and entitlement advice.

 Creative Billboard: Representation of outdoor advertising company to successfully obtain entitlements for a cutting edge creative billboard in the City of West Hollywood.

 Mixed-Use Community: Representation of national client in the successful planning and entitlement of a mixed-use, sustainable, and cutting edge community, including political strategy, purchase and sale agreements, CEQA review, condemnation litigation, water resource and utility planning and acquisition, economic development and joint venture agreements.